mattfarina/pkg/README.md

 This outlines a proposed manner for documenting the metadata associated with a Go package.
 The current examples use json but that's not a requirement.
 Instead, the goal is to solve the [use cases](use_cases).
 Proposed changes are welcome.
-The goal is to be able to solve the use cases rather than stick to one way of doing things.
+Ideally, there would be one format for documenting the information that numerous tools (e.g. package managers) could all use and share.

 For example,
 ```json